 The dollar figure of these payments range depending on the complexity of the matter and the estimated length of time required to work on the file.

-HOW DO I BILL FOR TIME SPEND ON A FILE?
+HOW DO I BILL FOR TIME SPENT ON A FILE?

 Most lawyers allocate their billable work through the division of each hour of work into 10 six minute increments.